Sahil624/data-structures/README.md

 # Data Structures

-This repo contains implementation and problems based on variuos data structures.
+This repo contains implementation and problems based on variuos data structures in **Python**.

 ### Want to contribute?